Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Maximizing detection while minimizing false positives requires:

-Regular configuration reviews that adjust sandbox settings based on the evolving threat landscape and organizational risk profile.
-Security teams should review and update these configurations at least quarterly according to best practices.
+• Regular configuration reviews that adjust sandbox settings based on the evolving threat landscape and organizational risk profile.
+Security teams should review and update these configurations regularly according to best practices.

 The Future of Email Sandboxing